Do Root Canals Cause Health Problems?

 The Root Canal-Cancer Connection Myth

-In the early 20th century, a scientist by the name of Dr. Weston Price believed that teeth that have undergone root canal treatment still harbor harmful toxins.
-He believed that these toxins could cause several severe medical conditions, like cancer, heart disease, kidney disease, and arthritis.
-These conclusions were made before scientists really understood the causes of such diseases.
+In the early 20th century, a scientist named Dr. Weston Price believed that teeth that have undergone root canal treatment still contain harmful toxins.
+He believed that these toxins could cause severe medical conditions, like cancer, heart disease, kidney disease and arthritis.
+This was before scientists really understood the causes of such diseases.

-Though Dr. Price's research and the study techniques he used to come up with the theory that root canals were dangerous were criticized at the time they were published in the 1920s, it had an impact.
-His study marked the beginning of an era where dentists extracted teeth to treat and prevent systemic diseases like heart disease, kidney disease, cancer, etc. By the early 1930s, more well-designed studies using more modern research techniques discredited Dr. Price's theory.
+Though Dr. Price's research and study techniques were criticized at the time they were published, there was an impact.
+His study marked the beginning of an era when dentists extracted teeth to treat and prevent diseases, like heart disease, kidney disease and cancer.
+By the early 1930s, more well-designed studies discredited Dr. Price's theory.

-On a high level, Dr. Price was right in the sense that oral health can affect overall health; however, decades of research have disproven Dr. Price's theory that root canals can cause these medical conditions.
-There is broad consensus that root canals are safe, they do not cause systemic disease, and they are preferable to the more traumatic alternative of tooth extraction.
-Unfortunately, not everyone on the internet has heard the good news.
+Broadly speaking, Dr. Price was right in the sense that oral health can affect overall health.
+However, decades of research have disproved the theory that root canals can cause these medical conditions.
+Today, dentists agree that root canals are safe.
+They do not cause systemic disease.
+In fact, they are preferable to the painful alternative of tooth extraction.

 What is Root Canal Treatment?